 If we look at his market, there are 5-6 million visitors to the Bahamas every year.
 Does he have 5 million guests a year?
 Not likely.
 Checking TripAdvisor and Facebook he doesn’t appear to be the biggest operator on his island.

 Are his ACTIONS and BEHAVIORS the best they could be?
 Is he doing everything he can to grow?
-Judging by his 7 year old website, the answer is no. If he applies the same logic to his vehicles & other assets then the answer becomes a RESOUNDING no.
+Judging by his seven-year-old website, the answer is no. If he applies the same logic to his vehicles & other assets then the answer becomes a RESOUNDING no.

 Just try this exercise for a few minutes: